walkerRnD/codebuff/npm-app/knowledge.md

 ## Package Management

-Manicode uses Yarn as its package manager.
-Always use Yarn commands for managing dependencies instead of npm.
+Manicode uses Bun as its package manager.
+Always use Bun commands for managing dependencies instead of npm.

 Key points:
-- Use `yarn add <package-name>` to install new packages.
+- Use `bun add <package-name>` to install new packages.
-- Use `yarn remove <package-name>` to remove packages.
+- Use `bun remove <package-name>` to remove packages.
-- Use `yarn install` to install all dependencies after cloning the repository.
+- Use `bun install` to install all dependencies after cloning the repository.

 ## CLI Functionality